-To inform approaches to teaching about chemical change Gultekin Cakmakci of Hacettepe University Turkey, and John Leach and James Donnelly of the University of Leeds have studied young people's understanding of reaction rate and its relationship with concentration or pressure.1
+To inform approaches to teaching about chemical change researchers from the UK and Turkey have studied young people's understanding of reaction rate

 The research sample consisted of two groups, 108 15-16-year olds and 83 university students from Turkey.
 Open-ended diagnostic questions were designed to determine students' ability to express scientific knowledge and to check their ability to use this knowledge to generate explanations in different contexts.